TOAST-DOCS/Gamebase/en/oper-customer-service.md

 ## Answer template

 To reduce repetitive typing of the same text while processing customer inquiries, this function provides a template to process the inquiry.
+In addition, this feature supports templates for each inquiry type so that customers can fill out necessary information when they create inquiries.

 ### Search Template
 It shows the list of the currently registered templates, and you can enter the search term in the upper-right corner to search for the currently registered template.